RobTillaart/SHT31_SW/README.md

 Arduino library for the SHT31 temperature and humidity sensor - using **SoftWire**.

-This library is the same as - https://github.com/RobTillaart/SHT31 except is uses **SoftWire** for communication.
-This is a software I2C bus library to be able to select other pins than the default (AVR) hardware I2C.

-Status: experimental

 ## Description

+This library features the class SHT31_SW derived from - https://github.com/RobTillaart/SHT31 It has the same interface as the SHT31 class so please use that documentation as it will be the "leading class".

+The main difference is that this SHT31_SW class uses the **SoftWire** library for communication instead of the **TwoWire** based **Wire** class.

+**SoftWire** is a software I2C bus library to be able to select other pins than the default (AVR) hardware I2C pins (SDA and SCL).
+An important reason to use this version is when you want more than two devices on one Arduino.

+#### Status

+- experimental
+- created as alternative for SHT31 PR #35.

+#### SHT sensors

-The SHT3x family of sensors should work up to 1 MHz I2C
+The SHT3x family of sensors should work up to 1 MHz I2C (although

 This library should also work for SHT30/35/85 but these are not tested yet.